 Students are granted access to buildings beginning at 6 a.m.
 There is no formal adult supervision at this time.
 Beginning at 7:05 a.m. until 7:30 a.m., faculty proctors are provided for reasonable supervision of students.
 Parents may pick up students any time after 3 p.m.
 Students are encouraged to remain on campus to use the library, meet with teachers and participate in extra-curricular activities.
 Students may remain on campus waiting on transportation, but there is no formal after-school program supervising students.
 On most school days, CHS does have afternoon faculty proctors who patrol the campus, but their scope in the supervision of students is limited.

 Classes will begin at 7:30 a.m. and end at 2:47 p.m. on a regular schedule day of classes.

 How is Catholic High School different from a diocesan school?

-Catholic High School is under the direction of the Brothers of the Sacred Heart and is not a part of the diocesan school system.
+Catholic High School is owned and operated under the direction of the Brothers of the Sacred Heart and is not a part of the diocesan school system.